dakling/jax-spectral-dns/README.md

 ### Code formatting

 Code autoformatting is implemented using black and pre-commit.
-The configuration for pre-commit and blac is in `./.pre-commit.yaml` To enable autoformatting being run automatically upon a commit, run
+The configuration for pre-commit and black is in `./.pre-commit.yaml` To enable formatting being run automatically upon a commit, run
 ```
 pre-commit install